Unit 11 Volume And Surface Area Gina Wilson

 V = B * h

 • Rectangular Prism: For a rectangular prism, the base is a rectangle, so the area of the base is length (l) times width (w).
-Therefore, the volume is: V = l * w * h
+Which means, the volume is: V = l * w * h

 • Triangular Prism: For a triangular prism, the base is a triangle.
 The area of the triangular base needs to be calculated first (½ * base of triangle * height of triangle), and then multiplied by the prism's height.